Tone (linguistics): Tone and inflection

-Tone has long been viewed as merely a phonological system.
+Tone has long been viewed as a phonological system.
 It was not until recent years that tone was found to play a role in inflectional morphology.
 Palancar and Léonard (2016) provided an example with Tlatepuzco Chinantec (an Oto-Manguean language spoken in Southern Mexico), where tones are able to distinguish mood, person, and number:

 In Iau language (the most tonally complex Lakes Plain language, predominantly monosyllabic), nouns have an inherent tone (e.g. be˧ 'fire' but be˦˧ 'flower'), but verbs don't have any inherent tone.
 For verbs, a tone is used to mark aspect.
 The first work that mentioned this was published in 1986.
 Example paradigms:

 Tones are used to differentiate cases as well, as in Maasai language (a Nilo-Saharan language spoken in Kenya and Tanzania):

 Certain varieties of Chinese are known to express meaning by means of tone change although further investigations are required.
 Examples from two Yue dialects spoken in Guangdong Province are shown below.
 In Taishan, tone change indicates the grammatical number of personal pronouns.
 In Zhongshan, perfective verbs are marked with tone change.